RESEARCH

 We aim to improve our understanding of the intracellular molecular self-organization by:

-2) perturbing such parameters in living cells,
+2) perturbing and measuring such parameters in living cells,

 3) Reconstruct aspects of the living cell organization in artificial systems.